matomo-org/developer-documentation/docs/3.x/tracking-javascript.md

 *   `setCookieNamePrefix( prefix )` - the default prefix is '_pk_'.
 *   `setCookieDomain( domain )` - the default is the document domain; if your web site can be visited at both www.example.com and example.com, you would use: `tracker.setCookieDomain('.example.com');` or `tracker.setCookieDomain('*.example.com');`
 *   `setCookiePath( path )` - the default is '/'.
+*   `setSecureCookies( book )` - set to true to enable the Secure cookie flag on all first party cookies.
+This should be used when your website is only available under HTTPS so that all tracking cookies are always sent over secure connection.
 *   `setVisitorCookieTimeout( seconds )` - the default is 13 months
 *   `setReferralCookieTimeout( seconds )` - the default is 6 months
 *   `setSessionCookieTimeout( seconds )` - the default is 30 minutes

 ### Advanced uses